Pratcode/WebResume/README.md

 there are there sections in admin panel-

-Contacts- where u will see all ur massages.
+messages - where u will see all ur massages.
-Media - where u can put ur -
+Person - where u can put ur -

 (1) name (which will be shown in navbar brand and card as well and bottom of page) (2) profession (it will be shown highlighted)